Nepal at a Glance

 Industries

-Tourism, carpet, textile, small rice, Jute, sugar, and oilseed miles, cigarettes, cement, and brick production.
+Tourism, carpet, textile, small rice, Jute, sugar, oilseed mills, cigarettes, cement, and brick production.

 Currency